betterscientificsoftware/bssw.io/CuratedContent/TenRulesToBuildACommunity.md

-# Ten rules for building communities
+# Ten Rules for Building Communities

 In [*Ten simple rules for helping newcomers become contributors to open projects*](https://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1007296), the authors go into significant detail and present a number of practical steps to help